 Williams is another corner who’s not afraid to stick his nose in and lay down a hit against the run.
 Again, that’s an area where Cleveland could use a little boost, even if there’s a little bit of splitting hairs going on there because of how much better the secondary is following the first wave of free agency.

 The only real knocks on Williams are that he doesn’t bring some of that physicality as a tackler to his coverage technique, and he’s turning 25 in September.
-That advanced age means he’s more experienced, and as a long-tenured starter in the pass-happy Big 12, he was tested many times over the years and continued to improve his game along the way.
+That advanced age means he’s more experienced, though, and as a long-tenured starter in the pass-happy Big 12, he was tested many times over the years and continued to improve his game along the way.

 Cleveland Browns draft picks: Remaining 2021 NFL mock draft picks